Jonna Meredith joined BEFS in 2023, having previously conducted research in academia and the private sector.

 Ilona joined BEFS in 2021 as Company Secretary and Business Administrator.

 Ilona has extensive experience of operations and business administration, having spent 17 years in London working in politics, media and finance.
-Since moving to Scotland in 2014 she has gained further experience, predominantly in the public and charitable sectors, including the University of the Highlands and Islands and the National Trust for Scotland.
+After moving to Scotland in 2014 she gained further experience, predominantly in the public and charitable sectors, including the University of the Highlands and Islands and the National Trust for Scotland.
 Ilona joined BEFS in 2021, and is also Company Secretary.

 Email: imcallister@befs.org.uk

-Hazel Johnson joined BEFS in 2021, having previously worked at Historic Environment Scotland.
+BACKHazel Johnson joined BEFS in 2021, having previously worked at Historic Environment Scotland.

 Hazel has extensive experience working in both the arts and in heritage.
 A longstanding interest in placemaking and traditional construction methods led her to a postgraduate degree in Architectural Conservation at the University of Edinburgh.